2013 Chevrolet Malibu Turbo ready for global launch [Video]

 The state-of-the-art facility, allows engineers to be able to test the Malibu Turbo’s cooling system, cabin climate control systems and see how the new 2.0-liter turbocharged engine performs under every condition possible.
 The systems were subjected to “the harshest weather conditions found from Death Valley, Calif., and Denali, Alaska.”

 A new global powertrain

-The new Malibu turbo should be ready for its global debut and buyers around the world will be drawn to the mid-size sedans capable powertrian.
+The new Malibu turbo should be ready for its global debut and buyers around the world will be drawn to the mid-size sedans capable powertrain.
 The 2.0-liter turbo engine produces 259-horsepower and 260 lb.-ft. of torque.
 The sporty sedan will sprint from 0-60 mph in 6.3 seconds and achieve a top speed of 155 mph.
 The Malibu turbo has an EPA-estimated fuel economy of 21 city and 30 mpg highway.
-Global buyers will also get a new car that features four-wheel-independent suspension system, hydraulic ride bushings, and a premium electric steering gear.
+Global buyers will also get a new car that features a four-wheel-independent suspension system, hydraulic ride bushings, and a premium electric steering gear.

 In the U.S., the base 2013 Chevrolet Malibu will start at $23,150 in four-cylinder LS trim including a $760 destination charge.
 The 2013 Malibu also comes in 1LT trim ($24,765) 2LT ($26,000) and the 2013 Malibu LTZ ($28,590) is the top trim level.